 Congratulations!
 Get excited!
 Go and tell your friends.
 Phone your Auntie Mabel.
 Tell everyone!

-You've missed your firm offer
+If you miss your firm offer

 Don't give up completely as there's still a chance they might accept you.
-First of all check UCAS Track.
+First of all, check UCAS Track.
 If Track says your place is 'unconditional' then you're fine.
-Relax, celebrate and leave the phone lines clear – you don't phone your university 'just to check'.
+Relax, celebrate and leave the phone lines clear – you don't need to phone your university 'just to check'.

 If Track doesn't update